seancorfield/dot-clojure/README.md

 With that caveat out of the way, here is some basic documentation about my tools and aliases (there are additional examples in the comments in the `deps.edn` file itself). _Note: I have recently cleaned this file up and removed a lot of aliases I no longer use!_

-TL;DR: add the following dependency and then start a REPL with `clj -M:dev/repl` (optionally with other aliases to bring in more tooling):
+TL;DR: add the following dependency and then start a REPL with `clj -M:dev/repl` (optionally with other aliases before it to bring in more tooling):

 ```clojure
 :aliases